01kazu/energy_drink_survey_analysis/README.md

 # Data Exploration
 - These are my initial observations on the datasets given:
   1. There are no missing data points in all three datasets.
-  2. The column **Tried_before** of the [fact_survey_responses.csv](assets/datasets/fact_survey_responses.csv) dataset indicates if the respondants have tried our product or not.
-There is another column **Taste_experience** that allows respondants to give a rating on our product if they have tried it.
-It seems some respondants responded No to **Tried_before** while still giving a rating.
+  2. The column **Tried_before** of the [fact_survey_responses.csv](assets/datasets/fact_survey_responses.csv) dataset indicates if the respondents have tried our product or not.
+There is another column **Taste_experience** that allows respondents to give a rating on our product if they have tried it.
+It seems some respondents responded No to **Tried_before** while still giving a rating.
 So that has to be corrected.
   3. The column **Reasons_preventing_trying** of the [fact_survey_responses.csv](assets/datasets/fact_survey_responses.csv) dataset indicates why respondents who answered No to the **Tried_before** column did not try our product.
 Respondents who answered Yes to the **Tried_before** column should not have responded to the **Reasons_preventing_trying** column.
 So that has to be corrected.
   4. The column **Brand_perception** of the [fact_survey_responses.csv](assets/datasets/fact_survey_responses.csv) dataset indicates what respondents who answered Yes to the **heard_before** column think of our product.
 Respondents who answered No to the **Heard_before** column should not have any response in the **Brand_perception** column.
 This has to be corrected.